Canada Work Visas and Permits

 Bridging Open Work Permits

-Foreign nationals currently in Canada may be considered for a “Bridging Open Work Permit” to bridge the gap between the expiry of their current work permit and the final decision on their permanent residence application if their work permit will expire within 4 months of applying.
-In the Express Entry application process, only an “Acknowledgment of Receipt” can be used to support a BOWP.
+In some cases, foreign nationals currently in Canada may be considered for a “Bridging Open Work Permit” to bridge the gap between the expiry of their current work permit and the final decision on their permanent residence application if their work permit will expire in four months or less.
+An applicant may be eligible for a bridging open work permit if the following criteria are met: